Don't get stuck on a waiting list!

 Great scholarship for transfer students

 If you are transferring to Union from another college, we will award you great scholarships based on your college GPA and TEAS scores.
+Your final scholarship amount will be calculated after you have completed all prerequisite classes.

 GPA and TEAS score